yafangy/Review_aspect_extraction/README.md

 In folder "demo/" there is a file containing a few yelp reviews extracted from the kaggle dataset ([Yelp Dataset | Kaggle](https://www.kaggle.com/yelp-dataset/yelp-dataset#yelp_academic_dataset_review.json)).
 You are welcome to type in any reviews that you are interested in.
 ~~~
-python3 script/Step3_evaluation_from_input.py --demo_fn 'Yelp_review_short.txt'
+python3 script/Step3_evaluation_from_input.py --demo_fn 'Yelp_review_short.txt' --runs 1
 ~~~

+"--runs" is set to 1 because I only uploaded one model file here.
-You can view the aspect extracted (text in color) from your review in the terminal:
+Please wait a few seconds for preparing the text embeddings.
+You can then view the aspect extracted (text in color) from your review in the terminal:

 ![](result.png)